iroro1/what-i-do/README.md

 Second step.
  * Build the database.
-Completed the process in 9 days.
+Completed the process in 9 days served through firestore.